 “The Material Culture of Male Ambition in 1950s New York,” ACA/PCA, San Antonio, April 2004.

 “The Automotive Industry Discovers and Defines the American Woman Consumer,” ACA/PCA, New Orleans, April 2003.

 “Queer Visions: Picturing Gay Liberation, 1969-1971,” Gotham Public History Conference, CUNY Graduate Center, October 2001.

 “If You Find a Better Car, Buy It!: Lee Iacocca’s Advertisements for Chrysler Corporation,” ACA/PCA, April 2001.

 “The Motormaniacs: Early Motoring and the Birth of the New York Auto Show, 1900-1915,” ACA/PCA, April 2000.

 “Shifting Interpretations of Gender in the Work of Charles Rennie Mackintosh and Margaret Macdonald,” National Feminist Graduate Student Association Conference, Austin, March 1999.

 Book Reviews and Encyclopedia Entries

-Review of Daniel Kerr, Derelict Paradise, Socialist History, forthcoming.
+Review of Daniel R. Kerr, Derelict Paradise: Homelessness and Urban Development in Cleveland, Ohio, Socialist History Journal, forthcoming.

 “The Grapes of Wrath,” “Mr. Deeds Goes to Town,” and “Sullivan’s Travels,” in Movies and American Culture, edited by Philip DiMare, ABC-CLIO, 2011.